706-722-9011

 Prognosis and Possible Complications

 Most people with mono recover fully, and can return to school or work in a few weeks.
 A small number of people may experience fatigue for several months.
 Severe complications are uncommon.
 They may include anemia, problems with the central nervous system or liver, rupture of the spleen, or inflammation of the heart.
-People who have had mononucleosis are at incresed risk of developing multiple sclerosis (MS).
+People who have had mononucleosis are at increased risk of developing multiple sclerosis (MS).

 Supporting Research

-Bope ET, Kellerman RD, eds.
-Conn's Current Therapy 2017.
-1st ed.
-Philadelphia, PA: Elsevier; 2017.
+Katz BZ.
+Infectious mononucleosis.
+In: Kellerman RD, Heidelbaugh JJ, Lee EM, eds.
+Conn's Current Therapy 2025.
+Philadelphia, PA: Elsevier; 2025:638-639.

-Ferri FF, ed.
-Ferri's Clinical Advisor 2017.
-1st ed.
-Philadelphia, PA: Elsevier; 2017.
+McCulloh RJ.
+Mononucleosis.
+In: Ferri FF, ed.
+Ferri's Clinical Advisor 2025.
+Philadelphia, PA: Elsevier; 2025:731-733.

-Review Date: 1/1/2017
+Review Date: 4/7/2025

 Reviewed By